QwenLM/qwen-code-action/QWEN.md

 ## Guidelines for Developing this GitHub Action

-This project is a **composite GitHub Action** for Qwen Code CLI integration, designed to be reusable, efficient, and secure for other developers.
+This project is a **composite GitHub Action** for Qwen Code integration, designed to be reusable, efficient, and secure for other developers.

 Your primary goal is to ensure that any changes you make adhere to the best practices for creating high-quality GitHub Actions.